-Thus, all legal framework conditions are in place to establish and operate ECs.
+In general, all legal framework conditions are in place to establish and operate ECs.

 On the generation side, RECs can only operate RES-E plants, while CECs do not have such a limitation.
-Contrary to CECs, where only electricity related services for their members are allowed, RECs can engage in businesses related to RES-H and green gas too.
+Contrary to CECs, where only electricity related services for their members are allowed, RECs can engage in businesses related to renewable heat & cold and green gas too.
 In both EC cases, existing generation plants can become suppliers of electricity for its members.

 Recent market activities show that there is an enabling environment in place that will allow especially RECs to be founded.
 A high interest in this area is coming from rural municipalities that can become a driver for market diffusion of RECs.
-It is expected that many RECs on local level are going to be founded in the next two years.
-RECs on regional level are more complex and probably will involve new generation plants, with the new EAG subsidy schemes that are not in force yet; those larger projects will need a longer lead time of one to two years.
+It is expected that many RECs on local level are going to be founded in the next years.
+As many PV plants are existing at local level, lead time of local RECs are rather short.
+RECs on regional level are more complex and probably will involve new generation plants, with the new EAG subsidy schemes that are in force now those larger projects will need a longer lead time of one to two years.

-How financially attractive the establishment and/or operation of RECs and CECs in connection with newly erected renewable generation plants will be, is still uncertain.
-Newly built renewable energy generation plants, depending on size and technology, can benefit from one-off investment grants or new market premiums under the new EAG.
-For the height of investment grants - applicable for smaller generation plants, a draft ordinance is expected by February 2022.
-However, with regard to operating subsidies through market premiums under the Renewable Expansion Act (EAG), there are already doubts as to whether the 50% cap on the granting of market premiums for renewable energy generated by eligible larger plants, applicable for RECs and CECs only, is legal.
+How financially attractive the establishment and/or operation of RECs and CECs in connection with newly erected (larger) renewable generation plants (especially wind and biomass) will be, is still uncertain.
+Newly built renewable energy generation plants, depending on size and technology, can benefit from one-off investment grants or new market premiums under the Renewable Expansion Act (EAG).
+However, with regard to operating subsidies through market premiums (for larger plants) under the EAG, there are already doubts as to whether the 50% cap on the granting of market premiums for renewable energy generated by eligible larger plants, applicable for RECs and CECs only, is sufficient to make projects viable.
 Some lawyers believe that this provision is an unconstitutional subsidy limit that inhibits decentralized green power production and weakens the energy transition.
 RECs and CECs, unlike all other plant operators, would not receive 100% but only a maximum of 50% of the energy generated by EAG eligible generation plants through market premiums.

 In general, both, during the establishment and the ongoing operation of ECs, the network operator plays a very important role.
-Among other things, the grid operator is obliged to provide information about the grid connection (some grid operators already offer online portals where this can be checked easily and in real-time), to allocate energy quantities to ECs and other market partners, to make energy values (measured as well as calculated) available and to settle reduced grid tariffs.
+Among other things, the grid operator is obliged to provide information about the grid connection (most grid operators already offer online portals where this can be checked easily and in real-time), to allocate energy quantities to ECs and other market partners, to make energy data (measured as well as calculated) available and to settle reduced grid tariffs.